techfutures/base-jekyll-template/_posts/2018-03-05-connecting-to-spacekraft-private---windows-7.md

 Step 0: Create a new password

-If you haven't already, head over to the&nbsp;[Accounts Management Portal](http://accounts.cmpny.com/pwm){: target="_blank"}&nbsp;and create a new password for your account.
+If you haven't already, head over to the [Accounts Management Portal](http://accounts.cmpny.com/pwm){: target="_blank"} and create a new password for your account.

 Your username is in the format of first name (dot) last name, for example Captain.Kirk.

-For further information please visit the&nbsp;[Create a New Password](http://support.spacekraft.co/support/solutions/articles/1000019662-create-a-new-password){: target="_blank"}&nbsp;guide.
+For further information please visit the [Create a New Password](http://support.spacekraft.co/support/solutions/articles/1000019662-create-a-new-password){: target="_blank"} guide.

 Step 1: Open Network and Sharing Center